 Gal.1:15: “But when God, who from my mother’s womb had set me [Paul] apart and called me through His grace, was pleased to reveal His Son to Me.”
 (Paul makes reference to revelation, not conversion.
 This language echoes the Old Testament prophetic call of Jeremiah.)

-Aphorism: This is a term describing and in important in a short or pithy sentence.
+Aphorism: This is a term describing an important truth in a short or pithy sentence.

-What does Pope Pius X say about the Modernists’ desire to democratize Church authority?
+What did Pope Pius X prophetically say about how Modernists (and Synodalists) would intend to separate the Church from Traditional Catholicism?
 (From Pascendi Dominici Gregis (1907):

 Conclusion: